-Tai Table 3.
-Digital skills influencing learning possessed by teachers and students Sn Interview extract Sub-themes Themes 1 To have knowledge related to the use of digital devices; for example, the skills of using MS office and its packages; and the aspect of database (ICT_5, 28 th February, 2022) Ms office Information literacy Basic computer skills 2 Ms offices and all its packages are used often.
-Also, they should be able to use email and websites to browse for materials (ICT_4, 26 th February, 2022) Ms office Email skills and Browsing skills Basic computer skills 3 Aaaah! the teacher in this secondary school has MS office and the capability of using MS office and its packages as well as internet and other conferencing programs like Skype, Google Docs and other modes.
-We normally share materials through WhatsApp, Telegram, and YouTube (ICT_3, 23 rd February, 2022) Sharing skills Internet, Skype, Online collaborative skills Digital content creation Digital communication 4 I can mention a few the first skill is on how to use those devices, the second is how to find materials in those devices, and the third one is how to maintain and keep those devices for future learning purpose (ICT_2, 23 rd February, 2022 Searching skills Maintenance skills Basic computer skills Internet skills
+Sn Interview extract Sub-themes Themes 1 To have knowledge related to the use of digital devices; for example, the skills of using MS Office and its packages; and the aspect of database (ICT-5, 28 th February 2022) MS Office Information literacy Basic computer skills 2 Ms offices and all its packages are used often.
+Also, they should be able to use email and websites to browse for materials (ICT4, 26 th February 2022) MS Office Email skills and Browsing skills Basic computer skills 3 Aaaah! the teacher in this secondary school has MS Office and the capability of using MS Office and its packages as well as Internet and other conferencing programs like Skype, Google Docs and other modes.
+We normally share materials through WhatsApp, Telegram, and YouTube (ICT.3, 23 rd February 2022) Sharing skills Internet, Skype, Online collaborative skills Digital content creation Digital communication 4 I can mention a few the first skill is on how to use those devices, the second is how to find materials in those devices, and the third one is how to maintain and keep those devices for future learning purpose (ICT.2, 23 rd February 2022) Searching skills Maintenance skills Basic computer skills Internet skills

-Table 3.
-Digital skills influencing learning possessed by teachers and students
+$\textbf{Table 3.} \ \textbf{Digital skills influencing learning possessed by teachers and students}$

-Results presented in Table (1,2 and 3) reveal several types of digital skills possessed by teachers in studied secondary schools including basic computer skills, internet skills, information retrieval, technical skills and collaborative skills.
-Additionally, by the use of questionnaire, students were asked to identify types of digital skills influencing learning possessed by their subject teachers and themselves.
+Results presented in Tables (1, 2, and 3) reveal several types of digital skills possessed by teachers in the studied secondary schools, including basic computer skills, internet skills, information retrieval, technical skills, and collaborative skills.
+Additionally, by the use of a questionnaire, students were asked to identify types of digital skills influencing learning possessed by their subject teachers and themselves.
 Students' responses are illustrated in Figure 1.